AIP Interactive

 AIP Agent configuration empty state.

-Assuming you have properly configured at least one parameter in AIP Agent Studio, the option to map those parameters to Workshop variables will be shown.
+Assuming you have properly configured at least one application variable in AIP Agent Studio, the option to map those application variables to Workshop variables will be shown.
 Once configured, the AIP Agent can interact with the variable according to the read/write permissions defined in AIP Agent Studio.

 Base configuration (Legacy)